 Iowa City is home to the University of Iowa and full of Midwestern small town charm.
 The city bursts with energy from an ever-changing student population.
 There’s pride in local food, a bustling farmers market in warm weather months, and a surprising amount of vegan options for a town in the middle of the Heartland.

-In no way does this cover all of the options, but here are 10 vegan-friendly businesses in the home of the Hawkeyes:
+In no way does this cover all of the options, but here are 13 vegan-friendly businesses in the home of the Hawkeyes (and surrounding area):

 An acquaintance told me that when Oasis opened in 2004, he was dubious about how well it would do.
 He’d never heard of falafel, and he didn’t think Iowans would get behind something called baba ganoush.
 Well, that acquaintance has eaten his words… along with a heaping serving of hummus.